-While reporting of foreign income/assets is not a new requirement, it is one area in which many taxpayers are not knowledgeable and not in compliance.
-In response, the IRS implemented the Offshore Voluntary Disclosure Program (OVDP) several years ago to provide taxpayers with an opportunity to willingly get into compliance and reduce the potentially harsh penalties.
-However, the OVDP process is very onerous.
-Recognizing this, the IRS took OVDP a step further, and in 2012 and with revisions in 2014, they provided taxpayers with the option of voluntarily disclosing offshore assets through a “streamlined” program as long as the taxpayer can attest that the failure to disclose previously was “non-willful.”
+While reporting of foreign income and assets is not a new requirement, it is one area in which many taxpayers are not knowledgeable and not in compliance.
+In response, the IRS implemented the Streamlined Program several years ago to provide taxpayers with an opportunity to voluntarily get into compliance and reduce the potentially harsh penalties related to incomplete or non-filings.
+Under the Streamlined Program the taxpayer has to attest that the failure to disclose previously was “non-willful.”
 The challenge is that determining “willful” vs. “non-willful” conduct is a legal matter and not easily ascertained.
-If the taxpayer wrongfully claims “non-willful” status in an attempt to file a streamlined disclosure, the IRS penalties and costs of filing can be shocking.
+If the taxpayer wrongfully claims “non-willful” status in an attempt to file a Streamlined disclosure, the IRS penalties can be shocking.

-However, if the taxpayer can rightfully claim “non-willful” status, there are some significant opportunities to the streamlined method.
-The chart below, while not comprehensive by any means, is a comparison of key differences between the full OVDP and the streamlined filing.
-Please note that there are further differences in the streamlined process for foreign/non-resident vs. domestic/resident filings.
+However, if the taxpayer can rightfully claim “non-willful” status, there are some significant opportunities to the Streamlined method.
+Please note that there are further differences in the Streamlined Program for foreign/non-resident vs. domestic/resident filings.

 Taxpayers must understand that each situation is different and needs to be reviewed on its own.
 Doing this requires well-versed professionals.
 With regard to determining “non-willful” status, Kerkering Barberio’s position is that the taxpayer needs an experienced attorney who specializes in these offshore disclosure programs to guide this part of the process.
-Whether the filing results in a full Offshore Voluntary Disclosure or the streamlined approach, both methods are complex and require a knowledgeable tax professional.
+Whether the filing is for Foreign Streamlined or Domestic Streamlined, the reporting of non-U.S. income and assets is complex and requires a knowledgeable tax professional.
 Kerkering, Barberio & Co. has the team to do this.
-If you have questions on Offshore Voluntary Disclosure, streamlined filing or any of the associated issues, please contact Phoebe Trumpler at or Renea Glendinning at or call them at 941-365-4617.
+If you have questions on the Streamlined filing or any of the associated issues, please contact Phoebe Trumpler at at 941-365-4617.